rstudio/team-admin.rstudio.com/docs/r/install_r.md

 * Install from pre-compiled binaries provided by RStudio

-    * Download an install the pre-compiled binaries available from RStudio
+    * Download and install the pre-compiled binaries available from RStudio